jm1021/leuck_reunion/activities.md

 ## Free Time Activities
-> On Site.
-Bring your boats and swimming trunks when you visit Coram Ranch.
-We're located just 1/4 mile from the lake and Centimudi boat ramp.
-Enjoy a beautiful walk or mountain biking along the River Rail Trail, just below our ranch.

-- Swimming Pool
-- Fishing (Bring your own equipment)
-- Mountain biking (Bike on site)
-- Hiking
-- Basketball
-- Bocce ball
-- Ping pong
-- Table soccer
-- Billiards

-## Free Time Activities
 > In the area.
 There are many activities in Shasta Lakes or nearby Redding.

 - Shasta Dam